cosmos/cosmos-sdk/docs/architecture/adr-011-generalize-genesis-accounts.md

 }
 ```

-#### 2) registering custom account types on the auth codec
+### 2) Register custom account types on the auth codec

-The auth codec must have all custom account types registered to marshal them.
+The `auth` codec must have all custom account types registered to marshal them.
 We will follow the pattern established in gov for proposals.

 A custom account definition:

 ```go
 import authTypes "github.com/cosmos/cosmos-sdk/x/auth/types"
 // Register the module account type with the auth module codec so it can decode module accounts stored in a genesis file